VRCWizard/TTS-Voice-Wizard/README.md

 ![AppMain](https://user-images.githubusercontent.com/101527472/158492198-deabcf22-e5a7-4b7c-a12a-b741897e8d83.jpg)

 # Microsoft Azure Subscription Key
-https://azure.microsoft.com/en-us/free/
+For Speech Recognition and TTS to work you must have an Azure Subscription Key. https://azure.microsoft.com/en-us/free/

 After making your account you will need to create a speech service to get your Key and Region.
 You will enter this information into the "Provider" tab of the application.